In this guide, you will get started with Cloudflare Pages, and deploy your first website to the Pages platform.

 Once you have selected a repository, select Install & Authorize and Begin setup.
 You can then customize your deployment in the Set up builds and deployments page.

 Your project name will be used to generate your project's hostname.
-By default, this matches your GitHub project name.
+By default, this matches your GitHub/GitLab project name.

 Production branch indicates the branch that Cloudflare Pages should use to deploy the production version of your site.
 For most projects, this is the